-Overall, Asia Miles has devalued its award charts.
+Overall, Cathay has devalued its award charts.

 However, one-way redemptions on Cathay Pacific have stayed more or less the same and there is a new sweet spot for cheaper redemptions for long-haul Business Class flights from Australia to Europe and North America.
 Most travellers will now earn more miles for their flights, except for some Business Class travellers but I imagine most Point Hacks readers are purchasing Economy Class tickets with cash to earn miles and redeeming them for premium cabin tickets anyway.

 Partner redemptions in Business and First Class are up across most of the board, except for ultra-long-haul flights and a couple of other (small) exceptions.